Kicksecure/security-misc/README.md

   running out of memory.

-- Optional - Force immediate kernel panics upon receiving NMIs (Non-Maskable Interrupts) indicating serious hardware-level I/O issues, uncorrectable memory and hardware errors, and undefined or unknowsources in order to prevent data corruption.
+- Optional - Force immediate kernel panics upon receiving NMIs (Non-Maskable Interrupts) triggered by serious hardware-level I/O issues, uncorrectable memory and hardware errors, and undefined or unknown sources in order to prevent data corruption.

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.